raff/tls-psk/README.md

 Well, since currently the standard crypto/tls package is not extensible, this package uses an "extensible" version (a copy of the standard crypto/tls package with some added functionalities)

+This version is compatible with crypto/tls from Go 1.2.2.
+If you need the newest version (based on Go 1.13.4) you can checkout the release/tag v01.0.0 (tls13 branch)

 Installatation
 ==============